 Search for works in catalogue »

 When listening to the compositions and arrangements of Nils Lindberg, it soon becomes evident that his musical roots are from his native Dalarna, the traditional home of Swedish folk music.
-It is this background which has been his major influence, and inspiration for his highly personal interpretation of the great musical heritage of Sweden.
+It is this background that was his major influence, and inspiration for his highly personal interpretation of the great musical heritage of Sweden.
 In spite of this however, his works still have a distinctly international feel about them.
-The music which he creates, whether it is written for choir, jazz band or full symphony orchestra, has also been well received beyond the Swedish borders.
-The explanation for this lies in the personal touch which he gives to his music, coupled with the depth of knowledge acquired through his studies for Lars-Erik Larsson and Karl-Birger Blomdahl at the Musical Academy in Stockholm.
+The music which he created, whether it was written for choir, jazz band or full symphony orchestra, has also been well received beyond the Swedish borders.
+The explanation for this lies in the personal touch which he giave to his music, coupled with the depth of knowledge acquired through his studies for Lars-Erik Larsson and Karl-Birger Blomdahl at the Musical Academy in Stockholm.

 For several years Nils Lindberg worked together with one of Sweden’s leading vocalists Alice Babs, as a composer, arranger, pianist and conductor.
-He has also written arrangements for Duke Ellington, and composed a number of works for the Hanover Symphony Orchestra.
-He has cooperated with internationally renowned artists like Josephine Baker, Mel Tormé and Judy Garland, and has successfully completed several tours of Europe and Brazil, as well as the United States, where he has also been invited to give lectures.
+He also wrote arrangements for Duke Ellington, and composed a number of works for the Hanover Symphony Orchestra.
+He cooperated with internationally renowned artists like Josephine Baker, Mel Tormé and Judy Garland, and successfully completed several tours of Europe and Brazil, as well as the United States, where he was also invited to give lectures.

 Several of Nils Lindberg’s greatest orchestral works have been released on record, among them Seven Dalecarlian Paintings, Lapponian Suite, Mythological Portraits and Dalecarlian Reflections.
 His recording Saxes Galore received the “Golden Record” award in 1979 from the magazine Orkesterjournalen, for the best jazz record of the year.